Output Tool Technical Report 2

 Eight farmers from five farming businesses attended MCDM workshops.
 The farm businesses selected between five to eleven crops each, including crops from two to four crop types (fruit and nuts, grains, medicinal, vegetables).
 Crops of greatest interest were those suited to small-scale horticulture or cropping for farms with limited flats with interest in enterprises which can provide high returns from a small area to complement sheep and beef farming.

 Workshop participants showed greatest interest in medicinal crops and fruit trees, fruit bushes and nut trees.
-This could be expected since these crop types are more likely to be grown on a small-scale compared to vegetable and grain crops, and generally had higher returns than grain or vegetable crops.
 The only vegetables selected for evaluation were garlic and horseradish, and the only arable crops were quinoa and hemp.

 Each business selected between five and eight criteria for the analysis.
 All respondents identified labour as being important, and at least four of the five identified returns and market.